 Hi, I’m Nicole Paul! šŸ‘‹

-I’ve recently completed my PhD on household displacement due to disasters at University College London, and will soon be joining ETH Zurich as a research fellow.
+I’ve recently joined ETH Zurich as a postdoctoral research fellow, exploring how disaster risk models can inform shelter and housing assistance decisions in earthquakes, tropical cyclones, and floods.
+Prior to that, I completed a PhD researching household displacement and return in disasters at University College London.
 My background is in structural engineering and I have over a decade of experience quantifying disaster risks.
 At the Global Earthquake Model Foundation, I conducted earthquake risk assessment at the national and regional scales.
 At Arup, I was focused on the campus and building-specific scales, with an emphasis on modeling recovery after disasters.

 Experience